 - Why InternetNZ exists: We are good at describing what we do, but our story about why we do it is not agreed or consistent.
 We will confirm the words that can connect New Zealanders to InternetNZ and help to raise awareness of why we exist and why this is important. - New community section on the website: We will make ongoing improvements to the InternetNZ website with a key focus on a refreshed community section which helps to encourage the community and our partners to participate, and showcase our community work in an engaging way. - About us video: We will produce a video that utilises our new vision statement.
-This video will showcase who we are, what we do, and more importantly - WHY we do it.
+This video will showcase who we are, what we do, and more importantly WHY we do it.

-- Core communications: Regular communication will go out to members, stakeholders, media and the wider public.
+- Supporting Focus Areas and other work: communications and outreach is how people learn about our work.
+The communications function makes sure our Focus Areas work, and all that we do in Issues, Community and International, reaches the intended audiences in ways that are useful to them. - Core communications: Regular communication will go out to members, stakeholders, media and the wider public.
 This showcases our work and positions InternetNZ as the authoritative voice for any matters relating to the Internet in New Zealand. - Creative and output: We will work with staff to ensure all project content is easily digestible, engaging, aesthetically pleasing and is delivered to the right audience through the right channels. - Reporting and analysis: We will produce regular reports that analyse and show trends of communications and engagement work output including social media, media, website and advertising reporting.